Balance transfers can be a helpful credit card tool for paying down higher interest debt.

 - When does the promotional rate end?
-Promotional or introductory new card rates often end 9–21 months after they start.
+Promotional or introductory new card rates often end 9 to 21 months after they start.
 To maximize your savings, determine how long the low rate lasts and how much you can pay off before it ends.
 Be sure to keep up with your payments, because missing one will likely cancel your promotional rate and you’ll have to start paying interest based on the higher standard or contract APR for the account.

 - What are the up-front fees?
 When transferring a balance to a credit card, generally you pay a transaction fee of 3%–5% of the transferred amount.
 However, the long-term savings from the lower promotional rate can often outweigh the cost of this fee.

 - What happens when the promotional rate expires?
 Once the introductory or promotional rate ends, the contractual rate kicks in on any remaining unpaid balance.
-If you still have a balance when the promotional period ends, going from 0% to 15% in one month can cause your agreed minimum payment to increase, which may be an unwelcome surprise if you’re not prepared.
-Read the fine print of the offer before you transfer.
+If you still have a balance when the promotional period ends, going from 0% to a higher interest rate in one month can cause your agreed minimum payment to increase.
+Plan for this and make adjustments to any automatic payment arrangements you may use.

 - What are the various APRs?
 In general, balance transfers have one APR, while other transactions—purchases, cash advances or checks—have their own interest rates.
 Knowing all the APRs and noting which transaction types a promotional or introductory rate offer applies to (and which one you’re likely to use) is important when comparing offers.